 What does Jesus mean by 'Lord, Lord'?This is a very critical statement of Jesus clarifies what Jesus wants from his followers.

 In this statement, Jesus is clarifying the difference between those who proclaim allegiance to Jesus and those who actually follow his instructions.

 “Not everyone who says to me ‘Lord, Lord” clearly indicates that proclaiming allegiance to Jesus is not enough.
-And isn't this what we see among the many ecclesiastical institutions of Christianity today?
+And isn't this what we see among the many sectarian institutions that claim to follow Jesus today?
 Yes.
-We see the focus being upon proclaiming allegiance to Jesus.
+We see the focus being on proclaiming allegiance to Jesus.

 Yet Jesus is clearly stating that this is not the same as being a follower of Jesus.
 He is stating that one must follow his instructions and his teachings.

 One might compare this to a child who goes to school and sits in the classroom and enthusiastically praises the teacher but doesn't listen to what the teacher is teaching and never does the homework.
 Will the teacher be pleased?
 The child's praising of the teacher is worthless unless the child is learning.

 In the same way, Jesus is emphasizing following his teachings here.
 Proclaiming allegiance to Jesus is not enough.
 So what does it mean to follow Jesus' teachings?
 Jesus states it clearly.

 What is Jesus recommending?Jesus is emphasizing that in order to enter into the kingdom of heaven we must do the will of the Supreme Being:

 "... but only he who does the will of my Father who is in heaven."